Kwintonium/stock_forecasting/README.md

 ![Logo](https://miro.medium.com/max/1200/1*hnJmoDkR6-inqCe_JRxW0w.png)

-# 3D Multi-Person Pose Estimation
+# Stock Forecasting with ARIMA

 In this project, I use Alphaadvantage's API to gather historic data for analysis.
 Then, I leverage time-series analysis with algorithms like ARIMA and STL to see how accurately stock prices can be modeled.
 ## Viewing the Project